-Welcome back to the 2020-2021 school year!
-Eagleville's Home & School is staffed completely by parent volunteers who plan and host fun, family-oriented activities, organize fundraisers, and help enrich our children's educational experience.
-Your participation is appreciated and essential for the continued success of Home & School at Eagleville.
-Feel free to contact us if you are interested.
+Welcome back to the 2021-2021 school year!
+Eagleville's Home & School is staffed by parent volunteers who plan and host fun, family-oriented activities and fundraisers.
+Your participation is essential for the continued success of Home & School at Eagleville.
+Please contact us if you are interested.

 - Co-Presidents: Jodi Kohar & Beth Derewal - Eaglevillepresident@gmail.com